G-S9N6DX06CF

 Lion attacks are more successful in long grass and thick bush, when the target is alone and when they can stalk close, and on very dark nights.

-Chases longer than 300 meters are rare.
+Chases longer than three hundred meters are rare.

 The basic unit of African lion pride is a family.